Adhithya03/ElectricalEngineer/content/post/FET.md

 - Voltage controlled device.
 Since $I_D$ can be controlled by $V_{GS}$.

--  Unipolor - It either uses electrons or holes as charge carriers.
+-  Unipolar - It either uses electrons or holes as charge carriers.

 - Used for Amplification or  as switch.